itsbishwas/posterity/README.md

-#De-Activate
-This is inactive site.
+This is an inactive site.
 www.sharmabishwash.com.np